 When combined with an access control system, muster reports help better pinpoint who is in a building and the individual’s last known access location.
-See how you can enhance your emergency plan with Genea Access Control + Muster Reports.
+See how you can enhance your emergency plan with Genea Security + Muster Reports.

 How Muster Reports Used?

 Commercial real estate teams commonly use muster reports to account for the people in their buildings.
 For example, if a fire happens on the fifth floor of an office building, the property manager may wish to use a muster report.
 They can view which tenants badged into the fifth-floor offices that day.
 If the fire forces an evacuation, then the property manager can ensure every person on the fifth floor is accounted for and safe.

 Schools and universities use muster reporting as well.
 During an active shooter incident, using these logs can save lives.
 If, after conducting a head count, anybody is still missing, security personnel can check the cameras integrated into the access control system.
 This can help identify and locate the missing person.